Dingess, West Virginia: History

 The community was named after William Anderson Dingess, a pioneer settler.

 As of 1894, Dingess contained two hotels, eight boarding houses, four restaurants, four groceries, four saw mills, and a school with two teachers and about 100 students.
 133 coal miners lived in Dingess.

 The community once garnered a reputation for being a lawless land.
 In his book They’ll Cut Off Your Project, Huey Perry, wrote “Old-timers there said it was common practice to have a killing once a month.
 As ‘Uncle’ Jim Marcum described it, 'Why, a colored person couldn’t think about riding through Dingess.
 They would stop the train, take him off and shoot him, and nobody would say a word.
 Why, they would even stop the train and take all its cargo.
 It was a wild country then, and it ain’t much better now.’”

-From 1900 to 1972, approximately seventeen lawmen were shot to death in the area which stretches fifteen miles along Twelve Pole Creek.
+From 1900 to 1972, approximately seventeen lawmen were shot to death in the area which stretches fifteen miles along Twelvepole Creek.

 In 1901, robbers raided the community, dynamiting a large safe.
 According to a November 23, 1901, edition of the Bluefield Daily Telegraph: "Citizens were on the scene almost immediately after the heavy report, and the burglars hadn’t time to gather up their booty as a number of citizens opened fire and probably forty shots were exchanged.
 The burglars, who secured a lot of valuable jewelry, escaped on a hand car which was recovered later four miles from Dingess, and on which blood spots were plainly visible.